home-assistant/home-assistant.io/source/_posts/2021-04-16-community-highlights.markdown

 With the blueprint from [Sbyx](https://community.home-assistant.io/u/sbyx) you put a smart plug on the washing machine and you get a notification when the laundry is ready.
-Read more about it on the [community forum][week_blueprint] or install this automation in your instance with a click on the my button!
+Read more about it on the [community forum][week_blueprint] or install this automation in your instance with a click on the My button!

 {% my blueprint_import badge blueprint_url="https://gist.github.com/sbyx/6d8344d3575c9865657ac51915684696" %}